 So I think what we need to do between now and Royal Assent is to understand what people mean by possession.

 Maria Eagle: Downloading.

-from the web to somebody else's screen.
+web and from the web to somebody else's screen.
 That is publication.
 It may also happen to be possession, but publication is what we are talking about.
-If she leaves it as simply possession, as it is currently in the Bill, we shall be in the ludicrous position
+If she leaves it as simply possession, as it is currently in the Bill, we shall be in the

 I beg to ask leave to withdraw the amendment.

 Jenny Willott: Clearly, when we have a photograph of an actual person it is much easier to determine someone's age.
 We can work out how old they were when the photograph was taken.
 When it is an imaginary

 figure that is drawn, a number of concerns have been raised— including in some of the responses to the consultation—that Japanese art forms in particular are often ambiguous, so it is difficult to decide how old the figure is.
 My amendment